siderolabs/talos/website/content/v1.5/talos-guides/discovery.md

 #### Affiliates

-An affiliate is a proposed member attributed to the fact that the node has the same cluster ID and secret.
+An affiliate is a proposed member: the node has the same cluster ID and secret.

 ```sh
 $ talosctl get affiliates